cryptimeleon/mclwrap/README.md

 As a prerequisite, you need to have the `libgmp-dev` package installed.
 Additionally, you may have to make the script executable by executing `chmod +x install_mcl.sh` before execution.

+The `install_mcl.sh` script takes the `include` path of your Java JVM as its only argument.
+The path should be given without a trailing forward slash.

 #### Windows

 As prerequisites you need Visual Studio with C++ build tools and the Windows 10 SDK installed.